Structured Matrix Scaling for Multi-Class Calibration: EXPERIMENTS

+\paragraph{Statistical analysis.} The results presented so far do not allow us to conclude formally that SVS and SMS outperform existing methods with statistical significance.
+The impact of post-hoc calibration has a large variability across models and dataset, making it hard to rely on confidence intervals to compare methods.
+To ensure a rigorous statistical comparison, we follow the standard protocol for benchmarking algorithms over multiple datasets established by \cite{demvsar2006statistical}.
+Instead of treating all experiments as independent (which would violate independence assumptions due to correlations between folds and models on the same data), we aggregate loss differences at the dataset level ($D = 65$).

+We first employ the Friedman test to detect statistical differences across methods, followed by the Nemenyi post-hoc test to identify specific pairwise differences.
+This non-parametric approach is the standard in machine learning evaluation as it is robust to non-normal distributions of performance metrics and corrects for multiple comparisons, ensuring that the reported improvements are not due to chance or inflated degrees of freedom.

+In \cref{fig:MulticlassCD}, we plot the results of the statistical analysis using a critical difference diagram.
+The diagram shows the average rank of each method (lower is better).
+Black horizontal lines connecting methods indicate ``statistical indistinguishability''.
+We add the “No calibration” method to the benchmark (average loss difference $= 0$ for every dataset).
+The critical diagram obtained for Brier score is reported in \cref{appendix:AdditionalMulticlassResults}.

+The key takeaway is that on our tabular benchmark, SMS is the sole winner, as it is the only method that beats every other, with statistical significance.
+SVS is statistically tied with Dirichlet, vector scaling and matrix scaling.
+Only TS is statistically indistinguishable from no calibration, while isotonic regression is the worst method for logloss (for Brier score it outperforms only no-calibration).

-On the speed benchmark (\cref{fig:MulticlassBenchmarkTime}), we observe that our implementations have fitting times comparable to torchcal, despite the fact that they include regularization (note that our functions need to compile when called for the first time, which is not included in the benchmark).
-When compared to Dirichlet calibration, our matrix scaling implementation is more than ten times faster.
-Given that it is standard practice to select regularization parameters with a grid search and cross-validation \citep{kull2019dirichlet}, these time considerations can make large differences for users.
+\paragraph{Computational time.} On \cref{fig:MulticlassBenchmarkTime}, we report the average fitting time per 1000 samples of the different methods compared.
+All experiments were run locally, on CPU, on a MacBook Pro equipped with an Apple M2 Pro chip.
+Our implementations are faster than \texttt{torchcal} on average, despite the fact that they include regularization.
+When compared to Dirichlet calibration, SMS is roughly 70 times faster.
+Given that it is standard practice to select regularization parameters with a grid search and cross-validation \citep{kull2019dirichlet}, or to perform post-hoc calibration repeatedly, when estimating refinement error for early stopping \citep{berta2025rethinking}, these time considerations can make large differences for users.

+Our speed benchmark was performed using the default regularization parameters and the L-BFGS solver for SVS and SMS.
+For the same configuration, the SAGA solver is slightly slower and needs to compile when called for the first time (it uses \texttt{Numba} for just-in-time compilation), which takes a few seconds.
+However it is much more flexible since it allows non-convex penalties.